 Irina Brook, director of the Théâtre National de Nice initiated The Shake Nice ! festival in 2014.
-It is the very first international festival in France dedicated to Shakespeare, based within a National theatre.
-Our aim is to draw together varied artistic proposals with the common thread of Shakespeare and to show how his work is still relevant, modern and accessible to all.
-The festival includes performances from all around the world, workshops around Shakespeare’s plays given by the four permanent actors of the theatre – Les Eclaireurs, conferences linked with the University of Montpellier.
-We are about to present our 5th edition in April 2019, and the programme is stronger than ever.
+It was very first international festival in France dedicated to Shakespeare, based within a National theatre.
+The aim was to draw together varied artistic proposals with the common thread of Shakespeare and to show how his work is still relevant, modern and accessible to all.
+The festival included performances from all around the world, workshops around Shakespeare’s plays given by the four permanent actors of the theatre – Les Eclaireurs, conferences linked with the University of Montpellier.

-As part of the Festival, Irina Brook started the Shakespeare Freestyle project, which opens the theatre to teenagers to perform their interpretations of Shakespeare.
-This is an educational project, part of our wider cultural and artistic programme, which aims to raise public awareness and make the idea of a theatre which is accessible to all very real while also helping social integration.
-Shakespeare Freestyle gives the opportunity to teenagers to express themselves through a creative process while also having their work shown to an audience.
-Working with the help of professionals, teenagers from schools all around Nice are asked to choose between Romeo and Juliet, The Tempest or A Midsummer Night’s Dream and make a 20 min version of it using the original text.
-Their work is supervised by their teachers and the Eclaireurs who run a weekly workshop with each class.
+As part of the Festival, Irina Brook started the Shakespeare Freestyle project, which opened the theatre to teenagers to perform their interpretations of Shakespeare.
+This was an educational project, part of our wider cultural and artistic programme, which aimed to raise public awareness and make the idea of a theatre which is helping social integration.
+Shakespeare Freestyle gave the opportunity to teenagers to express themselves through a creative process while also having their work shown to an audience.
+Working with the help of professionals, teenagers from schools all around Nice were asked to choose between Romeo and Juliet, The Tempest or A Midsummer Night’s Dream and make a 20 min version of it using the original text.
+Their work was supervised by their teachers and the Eclaireurs who run a weekly workshop with each class.

 “I still strongly believe that Shakespeare is the ultimate author for everybody.
 I want to take the schools in a theatre adventure with me.
 More than 10 schools and high school classes per year have participated and offered us their vision of Shakespeare.
 I want teenagers to master these plays and feel their magic.”
 Irina Brook